codeboltai/codeboltai.github.io/docs/api/browser/type.md

 ### Explanation

-The codebolt.browser.type(elementid: string, text: string) function is used to simulate typing text into a specified element on the current web page.
-This function is essential for automating form submissions, text input fields, or any interaction that involves entering textual data.
+The codebolt.browser.type(elementid: string, text: string) function is used to put  text into a specified element on the current web page. the type() have two parameter one is elementid and second is value. we can put the value automatic using this type() function.

-### Explanation of the code

-Typing into Input Fields: The script uses codebolt.browser.type(elementid, text) to simulate typing text into specific input fields on the web page.
-Each call to codebolt.browser.type() specifies the ID of the target element (e.g., input field) and the text to be entered.

-Form Filling: In this example, the script fills out a registration form by typing text into input fields for name, email, and password.
-This simulates user input and allows the automation script to interact with the web page as if a user were manually entering the information.